JuliaDecisionFocusedLearning/InferOpt.jl/docs/src/background.md

 # Introduction

-The goal of InferOpt.jl is to make machine learning pipelines more expressive by incorporating combinatorial optimization layers.
+The goal of InferOpt.jl is to provide tools to use discrete functions into machine learning pipelines.

 ### How the math works